Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics

-Under the Floquet-engineered TAT-and-turn with $\chi t_\mathrm{opt}$ and $\delta_\mathrm{opt}$, the generated state is a non-Gaussian entangled state of two main parts distributed near the poles of the $y$-axis.
-Such a non-Gaussian state is similar to a spin cat state~\cite{huang2015quantum,PhysRevA.98.012129,PhysRevA.105.062456}, see Fig.~\ref{fig_main_results}~(c).
-Moreover, the best achievable QFI of Floquet-engineered TAT-and-turn exhibits the Heisenberg scaling $F_Q^{\rm max} \propto N^2$, which is consistent with the QCRB of a spin cat state.
-Correspondingly, the evolution time for generating the state obeys $\chi t_{\rm opt} \propto \ln{N}/{N}$.
-This indicates that the required time can be very short for large particle number $N$, far less than that of the OAT dynamics, which is of essential importance and feasibility for overcoming decoherence.

-The Heisenberg scaling, the critical detuning and the critical evolution time can be analytically found by using semi-classical treatment~\cite{PhysRevA.67.013607, PRXQuantum.4.020314}.
-Since there is a special symmetry in the classical phase space of the TAT-and-turn Hamiltonian~\eqref{H_TATNT}, the states generated by Floquet-engineered TAT-and-turn dynamics always have symmetric probability distributions.
-Just like the resembled spin cat state in the inset of Fig.~\ref{fig_main_results}~(c), whose variance is approximately stretched along a certain axis, one can estimate the global optimal parameter $\delta_{\rm opt}^{\rm SC} = \pm (\sqrt{2}-1) N \chi / (3 K_0)\approx\pm0.3135 N \chi$ by the upper boundary of the QFI from the Heisenberg limit~\cite{escher2011general}.
-Due to the center of the uncertainty patch is fixed, the TAT-and-turn dynamics merely alters the distribution by stretching and squeezing.
+The optimal QFI, the critical detuning and the critical evolution time can be found analytically using semi-classical treatment~\cite{PhysRevA.67.013607, PRXQuantum.4.020314}.
+Similarly to the spin cat state in the inset of Fig.~\ref{fig2}~(d), whose variance is approximately stretched along the $y$-axis, one can estimate the global optimal parameter $\delta_{\rm opt}^{\rm SC} = \pm (\sqrt{2}-1) N \chi / (3 K_0)\approx\pm0.3135 N \chi$ using the upper boundary of the QFI~\cite{SM}.
+Due to the fact that the center of the uncertainty patch is fixed, the TAT-and-turn dynamics merely alters the distribution by stretching and squeezing.
 Thus, the relevant timescale can be estimated by the time interval between the boundary points of the uncertainty patch along the separatrix~\cite{PRXQuantum.4.020314}, which can be given as~\cite{SM}

-Based on the above analysis, the best achievable QFI exhibits the Heisenberg scaling, which matches the ultimate precision bound of spin cat states~\cite{SM}.
-As shown in Fig.~\ref{fig_main_results}~(d-f), the above results are in accordance with the numerical results of Floquet-engineered TAT-and-turn.
-According to Eq.~\eqref{timescale}, the Floquet-engineered TAT-and-turn dynamics exhibits significantly shorter timescale for large particle numbers compared to the OAT and it is even faster than the GHZ-like state generation with effective three-body interaction~\cite{PhysRevLett.132.113402}.
-Thus our protocol is advantageous in mitigating decoherence in practical quantum metrology experiments, showing remarkable metrological usefulness.
+Based on the above analysis, the best achievable QFI exhibits the Heisenberg scaling, which matches the ultimate precision bound of the spin cat states~\cite{SM}.
+As shown in Figs.~\ref{fig2}~(e)-(g), the above results are in accordance with the numerical results of FE-TATNT.